Top Model Sverige season 4: Episode 8

-The contestants go to panel to have their photos evaluated.
+The contestants go before a panel to have their photos evaluated.
 Once everyone has been evaluated, Feben and Joakim are asked to step forward.
 Caroline reveals that Joakim took the best photo out of the two, which also means that all guys are safe.
 Astrid and Fanny land in the bottom two.
-In the end, Astrid is allowed to stay, however, she states that it doesn't feel right to stay over Fanny, and wants to give her place to her.
-Caroline does not allow her to, as the rules say that the decision the judges make is final, thus Fanny must leave the competition.
+Astrid is picked to stay; however, she states that it does not feel right to have been picked over Fanny, and wants to give up her place.
+Caroline does not allow her to, as the rules say that the decision the judges make is final.
+Thus, Fanny must leave the competition.